Update: ‘Specifications’ and ‘Production & Release Date‘ sections updated.

 Production & Release Date

 Manufacturing of the MINI Aceman will take place at a new joint BMW Group-GWM venture plant located in Zhangjiagang, Jiangsu Province in China.
-This factory will have an annual production capacity of 160,000 units, and production will begin in 2023, starting with the hatch.
-The launch of the Aceman will take place in 2024.
+This factory will have an annual production capacity of 160,000 units.
+The company will unveil the Aceman sometime in 2024 and, according to a report Autocar published on March 7, 2023, launch it in January 2025.

 Competitors & Price